MicrosoftDocs/entra-docs/docs/identity/saas-apps/amazon-business-tutorial.md

     ![The Certificate download link](common/copy-metadataurl.png)

-1. On the **Set up Amazon Business** section, copy the appropriate URL(s) based on your requirement.
+1. On the **Set up Amazon Business** section, copy the appropriate URLs based on your requirement.

     ![Copy configuration URLs](common/copy-configuration-urls.png)